 It doesn’t get much easier than this one!
-A pipe cleaner, a few beads and a ribbon are all it takes to make this beaded wreath ornament.
+A pipe cleaner, some beads and a ribbon are all it takes for tots to make this pretty beaded wreath ornament.
 I love it when a simple craft like this looks so good!

-We’re just churning out the Christmas crafts now, and the Hooligans are truly loving it.
-When I yell “craft time”, they all come running, shouting “craft time! craft time!”, and they are downright thrilled with their creations.
-I think they’re kind of blowing themselves away with their craftiness.
-They get all starry-eyed when they look at their finished projects, and they can’t wait to hang them on their trees when they go home at the end of the day.
+They get all starry-eyed when they look at their finished projects and they can’t wait to hang them on their trees when they go home at the end of the day.

-For this wreath, we started by forming a little loop (or a sharp bend) at one end of a the pipe cleaner to stop the beads from slipping right off.
+For this easy beaded wreath ornament, we started by forming a little loop (or a sharp bend) at one end of a pipe cleaner to stop the beads from slipping right off.
 Then the Hooligans threaded beads onto their pipe cleaner.
 It sounds easy enough, but it actually took them over a half hour to do this.

 If you’re doing this craft at home, do this at a time when you won’t have to hurry your child.
 Allow them to savour the experience, to take their time, and to thoroughly enjoy the process.
 Think about how you feel when you’re painting, cooking, sewing or drawing.
 If you feel rushed or pressured to complete your project, you’re less likely to lose yourself in the experience and feel that wonderful, mindless bliss that comes from being in your creative zone.

 The Hooligans gathered around a large container of beads, chatting away, pushing and pawing and rattling around in the bucket, looking for the next perfect bead to slide on to their pipe cleaner.
 There was oohing and ahhing when one would discover a particularly pretty bead, and they were constantly showing off their finds, and comparing their colour choices.
 It was quite the social little craft.